-- Foreland Fields School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - o Having discussions regarding online safety in all EHCP reviews. - o Offering support to parents regarding restricting access / firewalls. - Posting appropriate information on the school website.

-- Foreland Fields School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online. - Where the school is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
+- Foreland Fields School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - providing information on our school website, through group and individual messages on the school app, ClassDojo and through existing communication channels such as newsletters and day-to-day communications.
+Specific online safety training events for parents/carers will be offered. - Foreland Fields School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
+This is achieved by: - Posting information, including online safety policies, on the school website, updates via the school app ClassDojo and through discussions with class teachers and members of the leadership team. - Where the school is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.

-7 Staff Engagement and Expectations
+7. Staff Engagement and Expectations

-7.1 Staff awareness, induction and training
+7.1 Staff Awareness, Induction and Training